ETHZ-RobotX/smb_common/smb_exploration/README.md

 ## GBPlanner

 This planner makes use of Voxblox to create a 3D Occupancy map after which the exploration waypoints are calculated using information gain by raycasting.
-The planner planner then provides a trajectory which is tracked by using a simple path tracking algorithm such as pure pursuit.
+The planner then provides a trajectory which is tracked by using a simple path tracking algorithm such as pure pursuit.
 Checkout the [official documentation](https://github.com/ntnu-arl/gbplanner_ros/wiki) to know more about the planner and the different params.

 ### Run Instructions